 Why Do Bullies Bully?

 Is it possible that some people are just bullies from birth?
-This issue has been debated by experts and the media for many years and the majority of professionals believe that bullies are made and not born.
+Experts and the media have debated this issue for many years, and the majority of professionals believe that bullies are made and not born.
 In fact, most bullies are victims of bullies themselves.
-Over 60% of those who bully others, are either physically, mentally, or sexually abused by their parents or someone else in their household.
-Also, according to the American Psychological Association (APA), these behaviours are learned before the child turns five years old.
-If the natural aggression in toddlers is not handled as it should be, they learn that they can get what they want by being aggressive and it just gets worse from there.
+Over 60% of those who bully others are either physically, mentally, or sexually abused by their parents or someone else in their household.
+Also, according to the American Psychological Association (APA), these behaviors are learned before the child turns five years old.
+If the natural aggression in toddlers is not handled as it should be, they learn that they can get what they want by being aggressive and it just gets worse from there

 Are You or Someone You Know Being Bullied?

-If you are being bullied by someone, you have to tell someone.
-Whether you are a child or adult, bullies can be anywhere and they get worse as they get older if they have been getting away with it.
+If someone is bullying you, you have to tell someone.
+Whether you are a child or adult, bullies can be anywhere, and they get worse as they get older if they have been getting away with it.
 Talk to a teacher or parent if you are a child.
 If you are an adult and the bullying is happening at work, talk to your human resources office or your boss.
-It is illegal to harass someone so if it continues you can contact the police department and they will help you.
+It is illegal to harass someone, so if it continues you can contact the police department, and they will help you.

 The long-term results from being bullied can be devastating and debilitating.
 For example, children who are bullied at school often skip school, become withdrawn, and tend to be aggressive to their younger siblings or other relatives or friends.
 Over time, bullying can cause anxiety and severe depression.
 If you feel you are being bullied or someone you know may be experiencing it, you can talk to a professional online or by phone for more information and advice.